-Raising children with a narcissistic ex.
+Raising children with a narcissistic ex isn’t always easy.

-Routine so you and your children know exactly where you are and when this helps to develop a healthy mind.
+Start A Routine, so you and your children know exactly where you are and when this helps to develop a healthy mind.

 Try to remember when you get these.
-You are NOT keeping them apart you are keeping your children’s mental health safe.
+You are NOT keeping them apart; you are keeping your children’s mental health safe.

 You are NOT damaging your children.
-You’re helping them grow into strong healthy adults and surround them with as much love and support as you can.
+You’re helping them grow into strong, healthy adults and surround them with as much love and support as you can.

 You’re not playing games.
 You’re trying to counteract the damage your ex causes with games.